lxqt/lxqt-notificationd/README.md

 [LXQt Module](https://github.com/lxqt/lxqt-session#lxqt-modules) and doing the actual work.
 GUI "Desktop Notifications", binary `lxqt-config-notificationd`, is used to customize the notifications.

-lxqt-notificationd is implementing version 1.2 of the said specification.

 ## Installation